brohrer/sharpened-cosine-similarity/README.md

 but keep it alphanumeric with underscores.

 ## Credit where it's due
-Based on and copy/pasted heavily from
+The code here is based on and copy/pasted heavily from

 * [code](https://github.com/ZeWang95/scs_pytorch/blob/main/scs.py)
 from [@ZeWang95](https://github.com/ZeWang95)